tjayharuna/tjayharuna/README.md

 ### Hi there 👋

+- 🔭 You can call me Tkay
+- 🌱 I’m currently learning web development
+- 👯 I’m looking to collaborate on web projects (Javascript)
+- 😄 Pronouns: He/Him
+- ⚡ Fun fact: I can code in 6 languages

 <!--
 **tjayharuna/tjayharuna** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.